Reviewing Our Work from an EDI Lens

-- Be more consistent in the use of plain, inclusive language.
-Avoid idioms and cultural references that lack context and meaning to learners from other cultures (e.g., “an aha moment” or “nuggets”).
-This was done by referencing available tools, such as Plain Language Best Practices and one from the B.C. government website: Words Matter: Guidelines on Using Inclusive Language in the Workplace [PDF].
+- We are more consistent with plain, inclusive language.
+We avoid idioms and cultural references that lack context and meaning to learners (e.g., “an aha moment” or “nuggets”).
+We use the following references: SickKids Learning Institute Plain Language Writing Checklist [PDF] and the B.C. government’s Words Matter: Guidelines on Using Inclusive Language in the Workplace [PDF].

-- Be more intentional in our choice of resources and the scholars we cite in our work to reflect diversity (e.g., look beyond Eurocentric perspectives and scholarly work).
+- We are more intentional in our choice of resources and the scholars we quote to reflect diversity (e.g., we look beyond Eurocentric perspectives and scholarly work).

-- Consider and explore non-traditional spaces or communication channels to promote programs and messages to equity-seeking groups (e.g., BIPOC groups on Facebook).
+- We consider and explore non-traditional spaces or communication channels to promote programs and messages to equity-seeking groups (e.g., BIPOC groups on Facebook).

 - Orange Shirt Day crocheting